-- All candidates that are admitted to the Master of Arts in Education: Educational Counseling; Master of Arts in Education: Educational Psychology; and Master of Arts in Education: Educational and Clinical Counseling programs are required to submit a copy of their California Certificate of Clearance (COC).
-Azusa Pacific University is required by law to keep these records on file while candidates are in attendance at APU.
+- All candidates admitted to the program are required to submit a copy of their California Certificate of Clearance (COC) or another form of clearance, such as a valid and current credential for teaching, counseling, school psychology, and/or nursing.
+The law requires Azusa Pacific University to keep these records on file while candidates are in attendance at APU.

-- The practicum experience included in the educational and clinical counseling program is required by the State of California Commission on Teacher Credentialing and consists of 110 hours completed in a Pre-K–12 setting.
-In addition, EDCO 575 Clinical Practica requires students to complete 150 hours in various community settings under supervision from faculty and site supervisors.
-This course provides students the clinical experience in applied psychotherapeutic techniques, assessment, diagnosis, prognosis, treatment, issues of development, adjustment and maladjustment, health and wellness promotion, and other recognized counseling interventions.
+- The practicum experience included in the educational counseling program is required by the State of California Commission on Teacher Credentialing and consists of 100 hours completed in a K–12 setting.
+These hours will be verified in the EDCO 575 Clinical Practica course that must be taken prior to fieldwork or internship.
+This course provides students the educational and clinical experience in applied psychotherapeutic techniques, assessment, diagnosis, prognosis, treatment, issues of development, adjustment, and maladjustment, health and wellness promotion, and other recognized counseling interventions.

 - At some sites, students may need to delay enrollment until there is a sufficient number of beginning students to provide the appropriate adult learning opportunities.
 Applicants can obtain detailed information about dates for beginning coursework by requesting an advisement appointment at the Azusa campus or any of the regional centers.